Withdrawal of Greenland from the European Communities: Greenland Treaty of 1984

 The final revision of the treaty and thereby the withdrawal conditions for Greenland from the European Communities were decided by the Council in Brussels on 13 March 1984.
 The so-called “Greenland Treaty” comprised the following provisions:

 The Additional Protocol on special arrangements for Greenland, which was attached to the Greenland Treaty, included the following articles:

-Overall, the treaty granted Greenland to keep its financial contribution and fishing rights and to enjoy tariff free access of fishing products to the EU, provided that a satisfactory agreement was found on fisheries.
+Overall, the treaty allowed Greenland to keep its financial contribution and fishing rights and to enjoy tariff-free access for its fishing products to the EU, provided that a satisfactory agreement was found on fisheries.
 The Treaty arranged for the exit of Greenland and amended earlier treaties of the European Communities.
 As such, it is an integral part of the constitutional basis of the European Union.

 On 13 March 1984, the ten member states of the European Communities signed the Greenland Treaty.
-Following the ratification of the Treaty by the national parliaments of all EC member states, except for Greece, which ratified it by a joint decision of Ministers of Foreign Affairs and National Economy and Finance, the Greenland Treaty entered into force on 1 February 1985, which also marks the formal date of withdrawal of Greenland from the European Communities.
+Following the ratification of the Treaty by the national parliaments of all EC member states (except for Greece, which ratified it by a joint decision of Ministers of Foreign Affairs and National Economy and Finance) the Greenland Treaty entered into force on 1 February 1985, which also marks the formal date of withdrawal of Greenland from the European Communities.

 Potential return of Greenland to the EU

-Three decades after Greenland's withdrawal from the European Communities, a minority of Greenlandic politicians and business leaders recently suggested that a re-entry of Greenland into the European Union should be considered.
-This could above all help to diversify Greenland's economy outside the fisheries sector.
-Apart from a few isolated voices, this proposal has not been followed through in Greenlandic politics at the moment.
+Three decades after Greenland's withdrawal from the European Communities, a minority of Greenlandic politicians and business leaders have suggested that a re-entry of Greenland into the European Union should be considered.
+This could help to diversify Greenland's economy outside the fisheries sector.
+However, apart from a few isolated voices, such as that of the Danish MEP Morten Løkkegaard, this proposal has not been followed through in Greenlandic politics.
+Greenland maintains close cooperation with the EU, but its Prime Minister Jens-Frederik Nielsen said in 2025 that it was not seeking to rejoin.

-Iceland applied for membership of the EU in 2009, and hoped for an exception to the Common Fisheries Policy, which was not given.
-Such an exception could have changed the opinion in Greenland, if given to them.